sweko/uacs-internet-programming-exams/make-up-2025/project/doc.md

 ### 1. Recipe Management
 - Display a list of recipes with image thumbnails
+- Alternatively display the list of recipes in a grid view
+- Enable switching between list and grid view
 - Add new recipes with:
   - Title
   - Description
-  - Ingredients list
+  - Ingredients list (name and quantity)
   - Step-by-step instructions
   - Cooking time
   - Difficulty level
-  - Image URL
+  - Image URL (you can use sites like [MealDb](https://www.themealdb.com/) for free images)
 - Edit existing recipes
 - Delete recipes
 - View detailed recipe information